- 2 hrs ago Four More Shots Please Actor Kirti Kulhari’s Secret To Flawless Skin On Her Birthday

-Religions and festivals are interrelated and festivals are something that really bring us close to our religion.
+Religions and festivals are interrelated and festivals are something that really brings us close to our religion.
 The impact of religions is always important, as they allow a person to live his/her life in the most pious manner.
+Ramazan ends today evening and begins the festival of Eid-Ul-Fitr, with the sighting of the Moon.

 The festival has its own rituals that the Muslims follow, irrespective of their location.
-Undoubtedly, Eid-ul-Fitr is the most important festival of the Muslims, and that every Muslim celebrates it on the specified date only.
+Undoubtedly, Eid-ul-Fitr is the most important festival of the Muslims, and that everybody celebrates it on the specified date only.

 The following information lists the importance of seeing the moon on Eid-ul-Fitr, do have a look: